-Medical compounds found in the sea, cloned sheep and bathtubs that no longer need to be cleaned: the life sciences are a broad field: Depending on their interests, students can specialise in technological aspects, the molecular field or IT-supported data evaluation.
+Medical compounds found in the sea, cloned sheep and bathtubs that no longer need to be cleaned: the life sciences are a broad field.
+Depending on their interests, students can specialize in technological aspects, the molecular field or IT-supported data evaluation.
 All academics earn a good salary - provided they go into industry.

 At the start of their career, life sciences and biotechnology graduates are faced with the question: academia or industry?
 When it comes to money, then the choice is clear: industry generally pays far higher salaries than those offered by research or higher education institutions.

 According to an analysis conducted by salary consultants PersonalMarkt, career starters in industry can expect an annual salary of a good 54,000 euros, whereas at research institutes they earn an average of just 42,000 euros a year, and at higher education institutions a mere 39,000 euros.

 The industry and position dictate pay

 Those who choose the right industry in their search for a job may be able to negotiate an even higher salary.
 Bioscientists at chemical companies earn average starting salaries of almost 57,000 euros a year, for example; the top earners may even gain an income of almost 66,000 euros.

 In the chemical industry, the highest salaries are paid in the life sciences: chemists earn an average of almost 63,000 euros a year.
 The spread is wide however: while a quarter of all chemists and process technicians whose data were analysed earned less than 54,000 euros a year, top earners made over 70,000 euros.